EngMohammadAmer/Code-201-Reading-Notes/class-05.md

 ## Summary

-* There are properties to control t XX he choice of font, size, weight, style, and spacing.
+* There are properties to control the choice of font, size, weight, style, and spacing.
 * There is a limited choice of fonts that you can assume most people will have installed.
 * If you want to use a wider range of typefaces there are several options, but you need to have the right license to use them.
 * You can control the space between lines of text, individual letters, and words.
 Text can also be aligned to the left, right, center, or justified.
 It can also be indented.